-Pinctada maxima is largest oyster in the world and is the only one that can produce the Australian South Sea Cultured Pearl.
-Native to the warm, nutrient-rich waters of north west Australia, the conditions ensure that the pearls are superior to anywhere else in the world.
+Pinctada maxima are the largest oyster in the world and are the only one that can produce the Australian South Sea Cultured Pearl.
+Native to the warm, nutrient-rich waters of north-west Australia, the conditions ensure that the pearls are superior to anywhere else in the world.

 The Banfield’s most recent opening is their jewellery showroom in the heart of Perth at Elizabeth Quay.
 With a spectacular selection on display, visitors can peruse the jewellery collection and experience a taste of Broome with interactive workshops and live pearl harvesting sessions.